 Our participants were professional urban planners and urban planning students.
-Twelve participants were from Seattle, while the other 8 participants were from across the United States.
+Twelve participants were from Seattle, while the other 8 participants were from Indianapolis, Salt Lake City, Boston, and elsewhere in the United States.
 Five of the participants had used UrbanSim previously, but none had ever seen the graphical interface under evaluation.
 Participants were compensated with a \$15 online gift certificate for one session or a \$20 gift certificate for two sessions.